turingschool-projects/kwk-level3-swift/sessions/dictionaries_slides.markdown

 * The key can be thought of as a title
 * The value is usually the meat of the data we care about

-^ This is a comment for presenter notes!

 ---

 # When would we use them?